 - Evangelistic literature.
 New Life League may be the largest producer of literature in Asia, producing 15 million pieces of literature annually for Japan, Asia and Eastern Europe.
 EHC has distributed nearly 200 million tracts over the years.

-- Word of Life Press Ministries (Swedish Alliance Mission) is Japan's largest non-profit publisher, with 190 Japanese Christian staff.
-Its 12 semi-independent divisions publish Bibles, books, music, videos, cassettes, CDs, computer software, Christian education materials, church supplies, two monthly magazines, a quarterly journal for pastors, tracts, gifts, cards and a weekly newspaper.
+- Word of Life Press Ministries is one of Japan's largest non-profit publishers.
+Its 12 semi-independent divisions publish Bibles, books, music, videos, digital media, computer software, Christian education materials, church supplies, two monthly magazines, a quarterly journal for pastors, tracts, gifts, cards and a weekly newspaper.
 It has a vital role in evangelicalism in Japan.

 Christian media are very valuable in technologically astute Japan.
 Pray for these: